swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-edit.md

    tag that would have been chosen via dependency resolution, and clone that repository to `Packages/<NAME>` checked out to the tag.

-   The desired invariant here is that the following sequence:
+   The desired invariant here is that the following sequence (starting from having no editable dependencies):
    ```
    swift build
    swift build --edit <NAME>